Juicing 101: Why Do It, Best Juicers, Recipes to TryUpdated: January 24, 2017Drinks and Tonics, Natural Remedies

 Editor’s Note: I’ve written before how juicing saved my life back in my twenties when I was constantly traveling and experiencing health challenges as a result.
-In this latest post on boosting immunity, Melanie Christner describes the background of juicing and how and why it can literally save your life plus some yummy combinations to try and an overview of the best juicers on the market.
+In this latest post on boosting immunity, Melanie Christner describes the importance of juicing for health (not to be confused with the green smoothie diet) and how and why it can literally save your life.
+Plus, some yummy combinations to try are included with an overview of the best juicers on the market.

 What To Do?